evovch/ACCULINNA_go4_user_library/README.md

 ### Monitoring

+More correctly should be called 'Repacking'.
 The second step of the analysis.
 Looks into the setup configuration and produces a ROOT tree ...

 ### Learn